November 20, 2025

 Anti-democratic as hell, but because Dems wanted this result, and controlled everything, they got their way.
 They screamed that drawing districts blindly was "vote dilution."
 The case was Thornburg v.
 Gingles (1986), and the majority-liberal Supreme Court RULED that minority plaintiffs would win if they could show:

-It couldn't possibly be more clear: First, ALL congressional districts are "single-member," so that's just camouflage; horseshit.
-Then the court continues: When the "minority group" "tends to vote similarly" that's peachy, but when the "majority group votes as a bloc" that's awful, terrible, anti-democratic!
+It couldn't possibly be more clear: First, ALL congressional districts are "single-member," so that's just camouflage; horseshit; misdirection.
+Then the court continues: When the minority group "tends to vote similarly" that's peachy, but when the "majority group votes as a bloc" that's awful, terrible, anti-democratic!

 Starting to see the Orwellian, communist horseshit here yet?

 And we're just getting started, cupcake.
-The court also cites Section 2 as addressing "practices that directly make it harder for minorities to vote," like having to prove your identity with a photo ID, or "restrictions on absentee voting that disproportionately affect minority voters."
-That shit is so vague that any attorney could make the case--even with such absurd arguments as "Some of my clients might *possibly* not read well enough to understand written instructions for submitting absentee ballots, like having witness signatures.
-So states mus' not reject their ballots jus' cuz dey may not understand duh requirements!"
+The Supreme Court also cites Section 2 as addressing "practices that directly make it harder for minorities to vote," like having to prove your identity with a photo ID, or "restrictions on absentee voting that disproportionately affect minority voters."
+That shit is so vague that any attorney could make the case--even with such absurd arguments as "Some of my clients might possibly not read well enough to understand written instructions for submitting absentee ballots, like having witness signatures.
+So states mus' not reject their ballots jus' cuz some voters might not understand duh requirements!"

 See how infinitely flexible "disparate results" arguments are?

-And again, we're just getting started: the amended law established a test called "Totality of circumstances," which allowed the courts to consider factors never shown in a given case, such as "a history of official voting discrimination, *racially polarized voting,* and "the lingering effects of past discrimination that hinder political participation."
+And again, we're just getting started: the amended law established a test called "Totality of circumstances," which allowed the courts to consider factors even if not shown in a given case, such as "a history of official voting discrimination, racially polarized voting, and "the lingering effects of past discrimination that hinder political participation."

 For those unfamiliar with U.S. law: If a defendant on trial for selling illegal drugs has been convicted of that same crime a dozen times before, prosecutors aren't allowed to mention that in court because it might bias jurors to assume he's guilty regardless of the evidence in the current case.
 Well-known principle.
-But the Voting Rights Act, rammed thru by Dems in congress--allowed plaintiffs to use a history of past discrimination to *imply* current discrimination.
+But Section 2 of the amended Voting Rights Act, rammed thru by Dems in congress--allowed plaintiffs to use a history of past discrimination to be used to show a violation of the law.
 Hmmm...

 The contradictions in the VRA are so glaring and numerous that some legal experts predict the Supreme Court will overturn Section 2.
-I doubt the court will do that, but what do I know, eh?
+I doubt the court will do that, because it would trigger a firestorm of outrage by blacks and Democrat--pouring yet more fuel on the fires of current Dem outrage--but what do I know, eh?

-Here's what the DOJ website says about Section 2:
+Here's what the DOJ website--which hasn't changed after the Dem loss--says about Section 2:

-What that says--though *cunningly, deliberately disguised,* to avoid outraging normal Americans--is that groups suing states, claiming racial discrimination (but only against the minority) didn't need to prove any intent.
-Instead the test was now "if it had the *result* of denying..."
-In other words, showing a disparate result was all that was needed for the courts to order a state to gerrymander a district to favor blacks..
+What that says--though cunningly, deliberately disguised to avoid outraging normal Americans--is that groups suing states, claiming racial discrimination (but only against the minority) didn't need to prove any intent.
+Instead the test was now "if it had the result of denying..."
+In other words, showing a disparate result was all that was needed for leftist judges to order a state to gerrymander a district to favor blacks..

-To summarize: Back in the 1980s the Media and courts and congress was seized by "white guilt"--the beginnings of the wokie mania--and junked longstanding pillars of U.S. law in their eagerness to atone. *Following the amendment to the original VRA,* the Supreme Court back then held that states would be deemed to violate the Act if there was a "disparate result."
-At that point the "professional victim industry" saw their opportunity and ran with it.
+To summarize: Back in the 1980s the Media and courts and congress were seized by "white guilt"--the beginnings of the wokie mania--and in their eagerness to atone, they junked longstanding pillars of U.S. law.
+The then-majority-Democrat Supreme Court held that states would be deemed to violate the Act if there was a "disparate result."
+And the Democrats saw their opportunity and ran with it.

 0 Comments: